zsimic/roaming/README.md

     optional arguments:
-      -h, --help    show this help message and exit --list        List what can be specified as what to roam (show only compatible with current platform).
+      -h, --help    show this help message and exit -l, --list    List what can be specified as what to roam.
       -c, --commit  Commit changes.

 Illustration